olson-sean-k/plexus-web/src/user-guide/geometry.md

 ## Conversions

-The `geometry` module provides several important conversion traits.
-Conversions enable more ergonomic and flexible APIs.
+Plexus provides conversions for geometric types to enable more ergonomic and flexible APIs.
 The `FromGeometry` and `IntoGeometry` traits are analogous to the standard `From` and `Into` traits and perform a similar function, but are used exclusively for geometric types.

+Conversions are optionally implemented via [geometry Cargo features](../getting-started/#cargo-features) and include support for proxy types from the [`decorum`](https://crates.io/crates/decorum) crate.

-The `AsPosition` trait allows vertex data to expose positional data.
-When this positional data implements traits from `theon`, spatial operations become available.
+The `AsPosition` trait is re-exported from `theon` and allows vertex data to expose positional data.
+When this positional data implements geometric traits, spatial operations become available.
 For example, this allows graphs to support splitting composite edges at midpoints, extruding faces, and flattening faces to a best-fit plane.